mainkoon81/ooo-Bayesian-Introduction/README.md

      - Even a sophisticated method like GP normally operates on an **assumption of homoscedasticity**, that is, "uniform noise" levels.
 In reality, noise might differ across input space (be heteroscedastic).
      - GP outputs a mean curve and CI(cov) curves.

    - __2) Dirichlet Process:__ The infinite-dimensional generalization of the Dirichlet distribution is the Dirichlet process.
 In short, the Dirichlet Process is a generalization of Dirichlet distributions where a sample from DP generates a Dirichlet distribution.
 Interestingly, the generalization allows the Dirichlet Process to have an infinite number of components (or clusters), which means that there is no limit on the number of Hyper-parameters.
+Using DP, we sample proportion of each element in a vector or multinomial random variable from the undefined dimension that can go to infinity.

 ### > Model_01.
 Bayesian LM